 The District owns two properties in Wheeler - an approximately 5 acre site located on Rowe Street (current home of the Nehalem Valley Care Center, the Nehalem Bay Health Center and Pharmacy, old Wheeler hospital, North County Food Bank, and the District) and a 1.3 acre site at Highway 101 and Hospital Road.
 The Highway 101 site is envisioned as the location of a new, expanded state-of-the-art health center and pharmacy.
 The District owns all the current structures and has responsibility for maintenance and needed improvements of the properties.

 The District is governed by a board of directors consisting of five publicly elected community volunteers.
-The District has one paid employee who serves as its CEO managing day-to-day operations.

 The District’s office is located at 278 Rowe Street, Wheeler (in the former Wheeler Hospital).

 The mailing address is PO Box 6, Wheeler, OR 97145.

 To contact the District, call (503) 368-5119 or email at firstname.lastname@example.org.

 The District and the Care Center board meetings are open to the public.
 The District board regularly meets on the 2nd Wednesday of each month at 6:00pm.

 The Care Center board regularly meets on the 4th Wednesday of each month at 5:30pm.

 The public is encouraged to attend.
 Upcoming meeting times are available here.

 To facilitate the delivery of health and community services by encouraging collaborative partnership and stewardship of public resources.